 - Women who take valganciclovir solution and who may become pregnant should always use effective birth control during sex.
 Do this for as long as you take valganciclovir solution and for at least 30 days after you stop taking it.

-- Lab tests, including eye exams, complete blood cell and platelet counts, and kidney function, may be performed while you use valganciclovir solution.
+- Lab tests may be performed while you use valganciclovir solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use valganciclovir solution with caution in the ELDERLY; they may be more sensitive to its effects, especially kidney problems.

-- Caution is advised when using valganciclovir solution in CHILDREN; they may be more sensitive to its effects, especially fever, upper respiratory tract infection, anemia, and low white blood cell levels.
+- Caution is advised when using valganciclovir solution in CHILDREN; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: Valganciclovir solution may cause harm to the fetus.
 Do not become pregnant while you are using it.
 Use effective contraception to prevent pregnancy while you are taking valganciclovir solution.
-If you think you may be pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using valganciclovir solution while you are pregnant.
-It is not known if valganciclovir solution is found in breast milk.
+If you think you may be pregnant, contact your doctor right away.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking valganciclovir solution.

 Possible side effects of valganciclovir solution: